 Publications and Presentations

-- Presenter at Birmingham Bar Association CLE: Post Arbitration Remedies (April 2013)
+- Presenter, Post Arbitration Remedies, Birmingham Bar Association CLE (April 2013)

-- John W Johnson II & Richard Smith, Allen’s Alabama Liability Insurance Handbook (2d ed.
+- Co-Author with John W Johnson, Allen’s Alabama Liability Insurance Handbook (2d ed.
 2009)